microsoft/pxt-arcade/docs/skillmap/interface/activity1.md

 You've learned everything you need to know to graduate to a new tutorial.

-Now you can click **Done** to continue and create some games with MakeCode Arcade!
+Now you can click **Done** to continue on and create some games with MakeCode Arcade!